SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 My NAS has its own proprietary distribution.

-For now, I will practice the installation process of 24.04 with Ubuntu 23.10.
+For now, I will practice the installation process with Ubuntu 23.10.

 > NOTE: Ubuntu23.10, code-named "Mantic Minotaur", is a regular release.
 This means Mantic is only supported until July 2024.
+Looking at the version number, I can tell that Mantic was released in October (23.<mark>10</mark>) of 2023 (**<mark>23</mark>**.10).

 # Prerequisites.

-* A NEW Linux-based distribution called Ubuntu 24.04 LTS (or Ubuntu 23.10 "Mantic Minotaur" if I'm practicing my installation process).
+* A NEW Linux-based distribution called Ubuntu 24.04 LTS (or Ubuntu 23.10 "Mantic Minotaur" if I'm practising my installation process).

 # Making a Bootable USB Installer.